 - Check your Holiday linens– See if any linens need to be replaced, cleaning, or repaired.

 - Clean your Holiday decor boxes– These are likely stored in a place that doesn’t get cleaned often, before getting them out be sure to give them a good wipe down.

 - Make Holiday music playlists– Use iTunes, Spotify, Amazon music, or something like that?
 Go ahead and start on some holiday playlists.
-You can also check out my “Ultimate Christmas Playlist” on Spotify, it covers a very wide range of music and I add to it all of the time.
+Check out my Classic Christmas Music Playlist for some ideas or to save you a bit of time.

 - Make your shopping lists– Start your lists now, it will help prevent you from forgetting things later.

 - Get your cards/newsletter ready– Order or make your cards now so you don’t have to rush to get them out later.
 Also, make sure you have the addresses you need and stamps.

 - Plan or buy Holiday outfits– You don’t want to get to the day of a Holiday event with nothing to wear.
 Decide now what you want to wear to the events you already know about and buy things if you need to.
 Be sure to check out my Holiday dresses post for some ideas.